liberalu/easyvagrant/README.md

 ### XDebug and webgrind

+Xdebug works.
-You can turn on xdebug only from vagrant SSH.
-But you can look xdebug generated profile files from http://webgrind.local.dev/.
+You can profiling by passing the special GET or POST parameter XDEBUG_PROFILE.
+For example, [http://webpage.local.dev/?XDEBUG_PROFILE](http://webpage.local.dev/?XDEBUG_PROFILE).
+You can look xdebug generated profile files from http://webgrind.local.dev/.
+Xdebug debuging is configure.

 ### Git preview